 I was born and raised in Hampshire in the UK.
 I studied Art for two years at Alton College when I was 16 and gained an A level in the subject.
 After college I left Hampshire to gain an honors degree in Equine Business Management from the top Equine based university in the world, Hartpury College in Gloucestershire.
 It is this degree and the work I did studying the biomechanics and conformation of horses that I believe has given me invaluable insight into creating equine art that is correct in all areas relating to the form, musculoskeletal system and movement of horses.

-Currently I exhibit and sell my work locally around the Santa Ynez Valley and Santa Barbara, with ongoing expositions at The General Store in Los Olivos and The Outpost Trading Company in Santa Ynez.
+Currently I exhibit and sell my work locally around the Santa Ynez Valley and Santa Barbara, with an ongoing exposition at The Outpost Trading Company in Santa Ynez.
 I have been juried into Gallery Los Olivos and I have a permanent exhibit of equine drawings.
 I have established myself as a pet portrait artist in the local area as well as abroad.
 I have taken commissions from the UK, Spain and Australia as well as New York City and here in Southern California.

 I am greatly motivated to continue building up my portfolio and increasing my exposure on a local, national and maybe one day international level.
 I am very driven and not content with mediocrity, I want to continue to push myself to be the best artist I can be.
 I have so many ideas and so much inspiration that I cannot wait to see where my artistic journey takes me.